dotnet/systemweb-adapters/docs/usage_guidance.md

 ## `System.Threading.Thread.CurrentPrincipal`

 In ASP.NET Framework, `System.Threading.Thread.CurrentPrincipal` and `System.Security.Claims.ClaimsPrincipal.Current` would be set to the current user.
 This is not available on ASP.NET Core out of the box.
-Support for this is available with these adapters by adding the `ICurrentPrincipalMetadata` to the endpoint.
+Support for this is available with these adapters by adding the `ISetThreadCurrentPrincipal` to the endpoint (available to controllers via the `SetThreadCurrentPrincipalAttribute`).
 However, it should only be used if the code cannot be refactored to remove usage.

 **Recommendation**: If possible, use the property `HttpContext.User` instead by passing it through to the call site.
 If not possible, enable setting the current user and also consider setting the request to be a logical single thread (see below for details).